Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Methodology

-We also want to examine how different design modalities affect the participants' ability to select better designs.
 In order to consistently select the best design, we employ the Pareto-TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) method \cite{hwang_multiple_1981, hwang_new_1993, hu_new_2023}.
 Pareto-TOPSIS ranks candidate options based on their weighted distance to the ideal and the worst options, and is widely used in engineering design and HCI research as an objective means of establishing optimality \cite{hu_new_2023, alizadeh_data-driven_2019, souaille_interactive_2022, bertoni_iterative_2019, wang_enhanced_2021, chatterjee_probabilistic_2017}.
 The option closest to the ideal and farthest from the worst is deemed the most optimal.
-In this work, we applied the same weight to all the design objectives in the design problems, namely, \textit{Hover Time}, \textit{Maximum Thrust}, \textit{Effective Lift}, and \textit{Total Cost}.
+In this work, we applied the same weight to all the design objectives in the design problems, namely, \textit{Hover Time}, \textit{Maximum Lift}, \textit{Effective Lift}, and \textit{Total Cost}.

-The Pareto-TOPSIS optimal solutions for problems with 2, 8, and 16 options are design 18393, design 20155, and design 20985, respectively.
-The Pareto-TOPSIS optimal designs (dominating Pareto optimal and best TOPSIS) are indicated with an asterisk in Tables~\ref{tab:drone_rendering_1}-\ref{tab:drone_feature_3} in Appendix B. We then calculated the accuracy of participants selecting the Pareto-TOPSIS optimal designs and performed ANOVA (Analysis of Variance) tests on the accuracies to unveil differences across experimental conditions.
+The Pareto-TOPSIS optimal solutions for problems with 2, 8, and 16 options are design 18393, design 20155, and design 20985, respectively, and they are indicated with an asterisk in Tables~\ref{tab:drone_rendering_1}-\ref{tab:drone_feature_3} in Appendix B. We then calculated the accuracy of participants selecting the Pareto-TOPSIS optimal designs and performed ANOVA (Analysis of Variance) tests on the accuracies to unveil differences across experimental conditions.
+We also performed follow-up t-tests, with a Bonferroni correction adjusted alpha value, to compare participants' accuracy with different design modalities as post hoc tests.
+Higher accuracy in selecting Pareto-TOPSIS optimal designs indicates a stronger ability to select better designs when participants are provided with that design modality.